-To help prevent foot problems, which can include a weakening of ligaments and joints, maintain a healthy weight and wear low-heeled shoes that fit well and provide support.
+To help prevent foot problems, which can include a weakening of ligaments and joints, our doctors recommend maintaining a healthy weight and wearing low-heeled shoes that fit well and provide support.

-Your NYU Langone cardiologist or cardiovascular surgeon may recommend reducing stress on the aorta by refraining from exercise that’s more strenuous than walking or light cycling.
-Avoid contact sports and heavy weight lifting.
+Your NYU Langone cardiologist or cardiovascular surgeon may recommend reducing stress on the aorta by refraining from exercise that is more strenuous than walking or light cycling.
+Doctors also recommend avoiding contact sports and heavy weight lifting.

 Because Marfan syndrome can cause serious lung problems, such as a collapsed lung, it’s important that you don’t smoke—or quit if you do.
-NYU Langone’s Tobacco Cessation Programs can help.
+Specialists in NYU Langone’s Tobacco Cessation Programs can help.

-Also, avoid any activity with a risk of atmospheric pressure changes, such as scuba diving or skydiving, which can increase the risk of a collapsed lung.
+Also, consider avoiding any activity with a risk of atmospheric pressure changes, such as scuba diving or skydiving, which can increase the risk of a collapsed lung.

-People with Marfan syndrome sometimes have overcrowded teeth and a posterior crossbite, meaning the upper teeth align inside the lower teeth instead of outside when you bite down.
+People with Marfan syndrome sometimes have overcrowded teeth and a posterior crossbite, meaning that when they bite down, the upper teeth align inside the lower teeth instead of outside.
 If you decide to have this condition corrected, tell the orthodontist that you have Marfan syndrome and are at increased risk of endocarditis, a complication of oral surgery that causes inflammation in the lining of the heart chambers and valves.

 Endocarditis occurs when bacteria are released into the bloodstream during surgery or even during routine dental work.
 Before any dental procedures, consult your NYU Langone doctor, who may recommend that you take antibiotics before the procedure to help prevent this condition.

 People with Marfan syndrome may need rehabilitation after heart surgery to help them transition from the hospital to home.
 NYU Langone’s Rusk Rehabilitation offers inpatient and outpatient services.
-Teams of specialists, including physiatrists and occupational and physical therapists, provide pain management, psychological services, physical therapy, and occupational therapy, which helps people with disabilities perform everyday activities.
+Teams of specialists, including physiatrists and occupational and physical therapists, provide pain management, psychological services, physical therapy, and occupational therapy.

 Living with a chronic condition can affect you emotionally.
 Your NYU Langone doctor may refer you to a psychologist or social worker to address the emotional effects of Marfan syndrome, which can include anxiety and depression.
 Your doctor can also recommend support groups that can help you cope.